ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ```
 java -jar target/STTApplication-0.0.1-SNAPSHOT.jar
 ```
 The application will listen on port 8080.

+### 3. Test
 Access the application in your browser using the following URL.
 ```
 http://localhost:8080
 ```